 Why You’d Want a Business Credit Card

 Whether you’ve just started up or have some solid business ownership experience, a business credit card can come in handy.
 It gives you access to a revolving line of credit that you can use for your business purchases or for cash withdrawals—with no hassle whatsoever.
 It can be a cushion on your cash flow if you’re having cash flow issues from month to month.

 Plus, when you own a business, it’s important to separate your personal finances from your business finances.
 So, instead of putting all your business purchases on your personal credit cards, put them on a business credit card instead.
 This will also help you track your expenses and save you some of the headache that comes with bookkeeping for your business.

 Your business credit card will also help you establish and build up your business credit.
 Before you had a business credit card or a business loan, your personal credit score was the only thing on your radar.
 That was built up by your good habits with your first credit cards, student loans, auto loans, or mortgages.

+Like choosing your personal credit card, searching for the best business credit card essentially comes down to a few factors to consider.
 You’ll have to look closely at what you care about in a card, and how your business credit cards will fit the needs of your business.